madprops/airc/README.md

 `join [channel]`: Joins an irc channel.

-When the bot joins a channel, if the channel is not in the `channels` config it will be added.

 A password can be supplied: `join #somechannel somepassword`

+If the channel is not in the `channels` config it will be added.

 ---